 AUSTRALIA PET IMPORT RULES AND REQUIREMENTS

-The rules and requirements in this document are applicable to import to Australia from the United States.
+The rules and requirements in this document are applicable only for imports to Australia from the United States.

 Dogs, Cats and other small animals imported into Australia must undergo import quarantine in accordance with the Rabies Prevention Law.